If someone's treated less favourably Part-time workers

 What part-time workers are protected against

-Someone who works part time and is legally classed as an employee or worker has protection by law under The Part-time Workers (Prevention of Less Favourable Treatment) Regulations 2000.
+Someone who works part time and is legally classed as an employee or worker has protection by law.
+The law is the Part-time Workers (Prevention of Less Favourable Treatment) Regulations 2000.

 This means they could make a claim to an employment tribunal if they're treated less favourably for doing any of the following: